rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  in any group, especially online, outspoken criticism of an immoral financial system is clearly not toxic.
-Calling out a scam is toxic
- only to the scammer.
+Calling out a scam is not exactly toxic, except to the scammer.
-In almost every case of someone complaining of "toxic maxis" you will find online personalities who were guilty of promoting scams, not promoting sound money, but those looking to benrfit from immoral financial schemes
+In almost every case of someone complaining of "toxic maxis" you will find someone guilty of promoting scams, not promoting sound money, but looking to benefit from immoral financial schemes
  (seigniorage, fractional reserve, and so on).